AlGepe/OmniSnippets_JS/docs/c2c/dating.rst

 Just like in love life, in a programmer's life dates are never easy to manage.
 When it comes our human ways to measure time, they are all very unscientific and convoluted.
 Not only do we have different time zones (which are a problem in and of itself) but we also have strange conversions between units of time that unintuitive at best.

-For example, you would think that a year is 365 days.
-However, every 4 year we have a leap year with 366 days, so the average is actually 365.25 days in a year.
-This problem also affects weeks, and technically days.
-Months are another big mess where we have months of 30 days and also months of 31 days... and that's ignoring little February who cannot decide if it has 28 or 29 days.

 To deal with all of these computers keep track of time using the SI system (that is, in seconds) and using the 1st January 1970 as the reference point from which we start counting our dates.
 The idea is that after we have a standardised number, we can build our functions and conversions so that we can format this time according to our needs.
-This way of measuring time is called UNIX time or Epoch time (and many other less common names).
-You can learn more about it here. [#f1]_
+This way of measuring time is called UNIX time or Epoch time.
+You can learn more about it `here <https://www.omnicalculator.com/conversion/unix-time>`__ . [#f1]_

 Luckily for us, we don't need to create from scratch the aforementioned functions and conversions.
 We can make use of what others created, and that's what we're gonna talk about.